 So you want to be a CPA and join all the cool kids in the cafeteria, huh?
 That’s a wise move, my friend.
 There’s plenty of prestige to be had from getting your CPA license and quite a career that comes with the title.
 And when you whip out your business card, those three little letters by your name would make even Patrick Bateman quiver.
-But before we start popping bottles in celebration of all the kickass places you’ll be able to visit or the stacks of cash you’ll be stuffing into your mattress, let’s look at all of the costs to become a CPA.
+But before we start popping bottles in celebration of all the kickass places you’ll be able to visit or the stacks of cash you’ll be stuffing into your mattress, let’s look at all of the different CPA costs you’ll encounter along the way.
 Shall we?

 College: The First Significant Cost

 We could get as granular as looking at how much it cost for you to be born, but let’s not get too crazy.
 Instead, we’ll fast forward to picking the right school when you leave your parent’s nest.
 According to the College Board, the nation’s average cost of tuition for one year of school is $9,650 for state residents at public colleges, $24,930 for out-of-state residents attending public universities, and $33,480 for students attending private colleges.
 We’re off to an expensive start!
 This cost doesn’t include any costs outside of tuition!

 Throughout the rest of this article, we’ll continue to include averages and variables for the associated costs of becoming a CPA, but we’ll also hone in on the specifics for a CPA candidate in California just so we can highlight the process.